aadityaincode/Deep-Notes/CONTRIBUTING.md

 3. Be open to feedback and discussion from the maintainers.

 ### Pull Requests
 Ready to submit code?
-Please follow these steps:
+Before opening a PR, make sure you can check off everything below:

-1. **Fork** the repository and create your branch from `main` (e.g., `feature/socratic-improvement` or `fix/ocr-crash`).
+- [ ] Forked the repository and created a branch from `main` (e.g., `feature/feynman-improvement` or `fix/ocr-crash`)
-2. Make your changes, ensuring they align with our code style and linting rules.
-3. Keep your PR focused.
-Avoid mixing multiple unrelated fixes or features in a single PR.
+- [ ] Changes are focused — no mixing of unrelated fixes or features in a single PR
-4. Write descriptive, clean commit messages.
+- [ ] Linter passes with no new errors (`npx eslint src/`)
+- [ ] Changes tested manually in Obsidian with at least one AI provider
+- [ ] Commit messages are descriptive and clean
-5. Submit the PR to the `main` branch.
-Document your changes and reference any related issues in the description.
+- [ ] PR description documents what changed and references any related issues

 ---